Prathamesh-chougale-17/shadiff/docs/NEXTJS_INTEGRATION.md

 ## Overview

-This document describes the Next.js App Router support feature implemented in Shadiff v1.2.0, which automatically detects Next.js projects and intelligently handles app directory files to prevent overwriting actual application code.
+This document describes the Next.js App Router support feature implemented in Shadiff v1.2.0, which automatically detects Next.js projects and provides user choice for handling app directory files.
+Users can choose between preserving their app code (targeting to examples/) or allowing overwrite (keeping original positions).

 ## Architecture